 For instance, the National Spinal Cord Injury Statistical Center (NSCISC) lists the lifetime costs of spinal cord injuries, which can be almost $200,000 per year depending on the injury’s severity.
 That doesn’t include wage losses.
 Moreover, since 2015, about 30 percent of spinal cord injury victims have faced re-hospitalization for complications and secondary conditions each year.

-Yet even less permanent injuries can have a significant toll on your wallet, especially if you face a period of physical therapy and rehabilitation after your initial treatment.
-You may also grapple with issues like anxiety, depression, and post-traumatic stress disorder (PTSD.)
+Yet even less permanent injuries can significantly affect your wallet, especially if you face a period of physical therapy and rehabilitation after your initial treatment.
+You may also grapple with anxiety, depression, and post-traumatic stress disorder (PTSD.)
 We fight for all these costs to be recognized and rectified through your damages.